-The thesis or MRP is a culmination of all of the work and effort that goes into researching and preparing for a graduate degree.
+The MRP/Thesis/Dissertation is a culmination of all of the work and effort that goes into researching and preparing for a graduate degree.
 Outlined below is a general description of the defence process and may vary depending on program.
-Please contact your supervisor, program coordinator/chair or Graduate Studies Coordinator for additional information.
+Please contact your Supervisor, Graduate Program Coordinator/Chair, or the Graduate Studies Coordinator (SGS) for additional information.

-1. Prior to the student submission, the Supervisor will begin the process of establishing an Examination Committee by providing the names of External Examiners to the Graduate Coordiantor/Chair.
-CLICK HERE FOR FORM
+- Prior to the student submission, the Supervisor will begin the process of establishing an Examination Committee (using the Request to Declare a Supervisory Committee Form) by providing the names of External Examiners to the Graduate Program Coordinator/Chair, using the External Examiner Recommendation Form.

-2. Student will submit thesis/MRP to SGS.
-SGS will share document with External Examiner, who has 4 weeks to complete a report.
+- The Supervisor will send the committee-approved MRP/Thesis/Dissertation with the School of Graduate Studies (SGS).
+SGS will share the document with External Examiner, who has up to 4 weeks to complete a report.

-3. Once SGS received External Examiner's Report, it is then shared with Supervisor.
-(Defence date and time can be booked minimum 1 week from reciept of external examiner's report)
+- Once SGS receives External Examiner's Report, it is then shared with Supervisor.
+(Defence date and time can be booked minimum 1 week from receipt of External Examiner's Report)

 N.B.
 If the External Examiner has serious concerns, the defence maybe postponed.

-1. The Chair of the Examination Committee will deliver a brief introduction and will clarify the procedures and/or agenda of the examination process.
+- The Chair of the Examination Committee will deliver a brief introduction and will clarify the procedures and/or agenda of the examination process (5 to 10 minutes)

-6. After deliberations the Examination Committee Chair will inform the student of the outcome.
+- After deliberations the Chair will inform the student of the outcome.

 Possible Outcomes of defence:

-2. Should revisions need to be made, the supervisor is responsible for ensuring the student makes all required changes by the date determined by the committee and shared on the Examination Committee Report.
-Once final version of the MRP/Thesis has been reviewed and approved by the supervisor, the supervisor will then sign the Signature Page and forward along with the MRP/Thesis to the Defence Chair.
-The Defence Chair will then sign the Certificate of Examination and send all documentation (forms and MRP/thesis) to SGS.
+2b.
+Should revisions need to be made, the Supervisor is responsible for ensuring the Student makes all required changes by the date determined by the Examination Committee and shared on the Examination Committee Report.
+Once final version of the MRP/Thesis/Dissertation has been reviewed and approved by the Supervisor, the Supervisor will then sign the Examination Committee Report and Signature Page and send the forms to SGS.

-3. SGS will send both the signed Signature Page and Certificate of Examination to the student.
-The student will then insert the Certificate of Examination into the final version of their MRP/Thesis.
-At this point the student will also receive instructions for the final submission process.
+- SGS will send the signed and completed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
+The student will then insert the Certificate of Examination into the final version of their MRP/Thesis/Dissertation.
+At this point the student will also receive instructions for the final submission process from SGS.

-4. Student submits final copy and all required documentation to SGS.
+- Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via email to SGS.